AlexMikhaylov/java-21/README.md

 # Java 21 Project

 This project is a collection of Java classes and examples created to demonstrate the features and capabilities of Java 21.
-It is designed to refresh the Java knowledge, to help learn and understand the various aspects of the language.
+It is designed to refresh Java knowledge and help learn and understand various aspects of the language.

 [Release notes in Java 21](https://www.oracle.com/java/technologies/javase/21-relnote-issues.html)